levnagornov/Travel-website/README.md

 * '/admin/' - admin's page with logging in for creating/editing/deleting tours; #TODO
 * '/data/all/' - page with all tours; #TODO

-Anywa you could run this app through [Heroku](<https://www.heroku.com>), just upload this repository there. (gunicorn and Procfile are already inclusive)
+Anyway you could run this app through [Heroku](<https://www.heroku.com>), just upload this repository there. (gunicorn and Procfile are already inclusive)